Astrophysical Tests of Dark Matter Self-Interactions: Theoretical considerations: from micro to macro

 Next, we discuss the question of numerical convergence, i.e. whether the profiles are converged with respect to a change in the mass resolution of the simulations.
 Given the stochastic nature of SIDM scattering, it would be natural to think that a large number of particles is required in SIDM simulations, so that this stochastic interaction is adequately sampled.
 Given much of the interest around SIDM focuses on the effects it has on particle density profiles of halos, it is important to determine the minimum radius to which the density profiles from simulations can be trusted.
-Interestingly, the density profiles of simulated SIDM halos are converged with respect to simulation particle mass down to smaller radii than their CDM counterparts, as illustrated in Fig. \ref{fig:density_profile_convergence}.
+Interestingly, for a given particle mass in the simulation, the density profiles of SIDM halos are \red{better resolved} to smaller radii than their CDM counterparts, as can be seen in Fig. \ref{fig:density_profile_convergence}.
 The reason for this is that numerical effects in CDM simulations typically form cores, so when the physical model itself is one where a core is expected to form, these numerical effects are less significant.
 In fact, one of the drivers of non-convergence in the inner regions of CDM halos is the spurious two-body gravitational scattering between particles.\footnote{These interactions are unphysical, because the importance of these gravitational scattering events decreases with decreasing particle mass, such that they should be irrelevant for the Universe's DM fluid which is presumed to be made up of a very large number of particles with very low masses compared with the mass of simulation particles.} The cross section for these gravitational scattering events is a dramatic departure from the correct behaviour of CDM, but adds only a small perturbation to SIDM which has a high physical cross section for DM--DM scattering.